sguir/ppgcourse/exercise_BP.md

 * A random number for the seed (in case of needed; ```-seed```)
 * A prefix to name the output (```-outprefix```)

-** For running the models with Pool-seq data see the specifications in the [BayPass manual](http://www1.montpellier.inra.fr/CBGP/software/baypass/files/BayPass_manual_2.1.pdf)
+** For more see the specifications in the [BayPass manual](https://www1.montpellier.inra.fr/CBGP/software/baypass/files/BayPass_manual_2.3.pdf)
 Run BayPass under the CORE model with three different seeds:

 ```